Paying for Therapy

 2) Out-of-network insurance

-However, some therapists don't accept in-network insurance, for reasons detailed here.
+However, many therapists don't accept in-network insurance, for reasons detailed here.

 Why might you want to use out-of-network benefits or self-pay, then?